The Art of Writing Great Melodies

 Simpler is always better.

-Following video discusses how melodic phrases, make melodic sentences, which turn into verses or choruses.
+The following video discusses how melodic phrases, make melodic sentences, which turn into verses or choruses.

 E. Using logical note sequences.